-10. Blue Eye – includes glaucoma, lens luxation and lipid aqueous
+- Blue eye – includes glaucoma, lens luxation and lipid aqueous

 Glaucoma is the primary topic in this module.
 You will learn why it is important to treat the remaining eye whenever you diagnose glaucoma in a purebred dog.
 Lens luxation and cataracts are also covered.

-A 2 day practical workshop to apply the knowledge you have gained.
-You will get hands-on experience with eye examinations and surgeries and work through case studies and problem areas as a group
+Maximise the opportunity to expand and consolidate your learning by participating in the tutor moderated group discussion forum and attending the optional 2-day practical workshop to apply the knowledge you have gained.
+You will get hands-on experience with eye examinations and surgeries and work through case studies and problem areas as a group.